postmanlabs/labs-docs/src/pages/docs/sending-requests/supported-api-frameworks/websocket.md

 ## Creating WebSocket requests

-You can create a WebSocket request from the left sidebar in Postman.
+You can create a WebSocket request from the sidebar in Postman.

 1. Select  __New__ &gt; __WebSocket Request__ to open a new tab.
 (In the Postman Desktop app, you can also select **⌘+N** or **Ctrl+N**.)